A local, environmentally-friendly source

 Biogas is garbage gas

-Biogas comes from decomposing landfill waste that’s been captured to prevent its release into the air.
+Biogas comes from decomposing landfill organic waste that’s been captured to prevent its release into the air.
 It is transported by pipeline to Rolland and used as thermal energy to produce paper instead of using traditional combustible fuels.

 Is the paper you use made with renewable energy?